feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 7 Benteng was the earliest Dutch fort on the east bank of the Ciliwung river, located next to the oldest Chinese settlement.
 The natives of Batavia called these Chinese, Cina-Benteng, which when used by the present-day Orang Betawi refer to the old established peranakan Chinese on the outskirts of Jakarta, or Tangerang in particular.
 For the establishment of this Dutch fort, see J.A. van der Chijs, De Nederlanders te Jakatra (1860.
 Amsterdam: Frederick Muller), p.
-10, and for the Chinese settlement, see “Chronologisch Geschiedenis van Batavia, geschreven door een Chinees", Tijdschrift voor Neerlands Indie, vol. |, 1842, p.
+10, and for the Chinese settlement, see “Chronologisch Geschiedenis van Batavia, geschreven door een Chinees", Tijdschrift voor Neerlands Indie, vol. I, 1842, p.
 62.

 17 Dutch called him, who ruled over a principality of the Bantam sultanate.